Abdulghani-Alhamwi/Task-Management-System/README.md

 # 📝 Task Management System

-A Windows Forms application built in C# for managing daily tasks.
+A Windows Forms application built in C# for managing daily tasks with a clean and responsive interface.

-Includes secure login, persistent storage, task management, a timer, and system volume control.
+It includes secure login, persistent file storage, task management, a timer, and system volume control.

+The UI uses a dark black main theme with purple as the primary color and blue and gold as accent colors.

-All user data and tasks are stored in files, so nothing is lost after closing the app.
+All user data and tasks are stored locally in files, so nothing is lost after closing the app.

 ---

-## 🔑 Login & Sign Up
+## 🔐 Login and Sign Up

 - Login with username and password
-- Register new accounts
+- Register new user accounts
-- User credentials stored in files
+- Store user credentials in local files

 ---

 ## 🏠 Main Page

-- Entry point after login
+- Opens after successful login
-- Option to open **Daily Task Management** page
+- Navigate to Daily Task Management
-- Option to open **Timer & System Control** page
+- Navigate to Timer and System Control

 ---

 ## 🗂️ Daily Task Management

 - Add new tasks
 - Edit existing tasks
 - Delete individual tasks
 - Delete all tasks with one action
-- Tasks saved permanently in files
+- Save tasks permanently in files

 ---

 ## ⏱️ Timer

-- Numeric input to set countdown in minutes
+- Countdown timer with numeric input in minutes
-- Helps user recharge or schedule breaks
+- Useful for focus sessions and break scheduling

 ---

 ## 🔊 System Controls

-- TrackBar displays current system volume
+- TrackBar displays the current system volume
-- Adjust system sound directly from the app
+- Adjust system sound directly from the application

 ---

 ## ⚙️ System Structure

-- Built with **C# Windows Forms (.NET Framework 4.7.2)**
+- Built with C# Windows Forms and .NET Framework 4.7.2
-- File handling for storing users and tasks
+- File based storage for users and tasks
-- Modular form-based design for clear navigation
+- Modular form based architecture for navigation
+- Responsive layout using docking and anchoring

 ---

 ## 🚀 How to Run

 1. Clone the repository
-2. Open in **Visual Studio** targeting **.NET Framework 4.7.2**
+2. Open the project in Visual Studio
+3. Target .NET Framework 4.7.2
-3. Build and run
+4. Build and run the application

 ---

 ## 📌 Future Improvements

-- Encrypt stored credentials
+- Encrypt user credentials
-- Add notifications for tasks
+- Add task notifications
-- Migrate storage to a database
+- Move storage to a database
-- Enhance UI design
+- Improve UI animations and transitions